Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_instructions.md

 You will NOT need to do a formal presentation or report in class.

 Please ask us if you have any questions.

-## GRADING RUBRIC AND ADVICE

-**Team Rules** -- you and your group decide your rules.

-**Brainstorming** -- your list of ideas.

-**Priority** -- you rank order top 5 ideas and select your project choice.

-**Research and background document** -- your background research into the topic, including scientific, technological, policy aspects.
-More detail soon.
-The audience for this document is the teaching team.

-**High-level storyboard** -- Early drafts of your play which represents the ideas from your

-**Final Recording** -- A 3 act play that communicates the wish and the solution.
-                    -- Act.1: Realized wish in the future -- Act.2: Crisis
-                    -- Act.3: Journey

-**Team reviews** -- we will share a link via Canvas after the project are submitted so that each team can determine their team-work score.

-What do we mean by...

-**CLARITY**

-- Is the topic clear?
-- Is there a clear and cohesive message directed at your specific audience?
-- Data, images, plots, if any, are easy to follow and are clearly labeled
-- Is the presentation self-explanatory?
-- Limited use of jargon

-**EMPATHY FOR AUDIENCE**

-- Is the intended audience obvious?
-- Why should the audience care about this topic/find it relevant or useful?
-- Are the messages appropriate for the target audience?
-Is it sensitive to the audience?
-- Will the audience be engaged by the presentation?
-- Is the medium in the service of the audience and topic?
-- Does the project serve the stated audience?

-**SCIENCE & TECHNOLOGY**

-- Is any science or engineering represented technically correct?
-- Do you reference multiple independent, reputable sources?
-- Is the relevance or connection to bioengineering clearly articulated?

-**SIZZLE FACTOR**

-- Is the project appealing and engaging?
-- Is the execution quality high? (e.g., not a first draft, but polished work)

-SANDBOX

- Empathy for audience - 20 %
-	 Clarity - 35 %
-	 Science & technology - 35 %
-	 Sizzle factor - 10%